 Note: The data set contains records with invalid or missing coordinate information (longitude and latitude are

 2. Download the taxi data file

-Download the taxi data file by running the following command
+If you don’t already have it, download the taxi data file by running the following command

 Please do not decompress or rename the